googleapis/releasetool/README.md

 releasetool tag
 ```

+## Authenticating

+When first running `releasetool` you will be prompted for a GitHub token.
+Make
+sure that the token provided has `write:repo_hook` and `public_repo` scopes.

 ### Resetting the GitHub Token

 If you need to change the GitHub API token associated with releasetool, run `releasetool reset-config`.
 This will delete the existing token.
 The next time you run `releasetool start` you will be